MelonKony/millmint/site/factbook/society/state/law/constitution.md

 icon: 🌸
 emoji: ¤
 color: purple
-image:

-draft: false
+series: law

+description: The Constitution of Vekllei is the founding text of country, and came into effect after the end of British occupation in 2017.

 aliases:
 - /constitution/

-description: The constitution of Vekllei is the founding text of the 4th Commonwealth, a fictional country in the Vekllei worldbuilding project.

 ---
 <style>
   h3, h4 {